The Crumbling Barriers to Power

 When Twitter began, the founders did not set out to create a new economy, yet the way we do business has changed forever.
 When consumers are 80% more likely to purchase from a business they follow, there is a real business case for open communication between a brand and its consumers.
 Open access to information, or creating the feeling of open access to the brand, builds loyalty, identifies new product ideas and provides another channel for consumer influence.
 Equal access to information renders entire business models fragile as consumers become their own sourcers with all of the information.
 Costolo lays out the implications of an open access economy on the way buy and sell.

-Dick Costolo goes deep into his new fitness startup with Vanity Fair
+Dick Costolo exercises his entrepreneurial muscle with new fitness startup in Vanity Fair feature

 Dick Costolo is investing in the next wave of tech startups.

 Costolo is a partner at Index Ventures, a venture capital firm backing the most ambitious and visionary entrepreneurs.
 The transformative companies they’re building, include: Dropbox, Etsy, Sonos, SoundCloud, Flipboard, King, BlaBlaCar, Squarespace, Just Eat, Lookout, Hortonworks, Nasty Gal, Pure Storage, Supercell, Criteo, Funding Circle and many others.Read more about the latest technologies Costolo is investing in to bring to market...

 Former Twitter CEO Dick Costolo Launches New Startup

 In an announcement on Twitter, Costolo wrote that he and co-founder Bryan Oki are "building a software platform that re-imagines the path to personal fitness," and that the platform "...will go beyond measurement to motivate and drive improvement and make the road to personal transformation fun and social."Read more...

 Dick Costolo Joins Patreon Board of Directors